 Study in the School of Dental Science at Trinity

 Overview of the undergraduate programmes in the School of Dental Science at Trinity College Dublin, delivered by Derek Sullivan.

 CAO InformationCAO Points 625 (2023) CAO Code TR052

 Number of Places32 Places

-Advanced GCE (A-Level) Grade B + Grade C In two of: physics, chemistry or biology
+Grade B and Grade C in two of: Physics, Chemistry or Biology.

 All offers of admission to this course are made subject to health screening.
-See Health Screening requirements
+To learn more about Tirnity's health screening requirements, check out: www.tcd.ie/students/orientation/undergraduates/health-screenings.php

 Click here for a full list of undergraduate fees.

 To apply to this course, click on the relevant Apply Link below